-- Preheat oven to 400°F. Line a baking pan with foil or parchment paper.
-If using foil, spray lightly with cooking spray, to keep the meatballs from sticking.
+- Preheat the oven to 400°F. Line a baking pan with foil or parchment paper.
+If using foil, spray lightly with cooking spray to keep the meatballs from sticking.

-- In a medium bowl add all of the ingredients and mix thoroughly with your hands.
+- In a medium bowl, add all the ingredients and mix thoroughly with your hands.

 - Place on prepared pan about ½ inch apart.